rage/cyber-security-base-19/data/module-1/part-1/8-history.md

 patching software: before the user had to manually search, download, and install the patch, leading to many unpatched computers.

-While early malware creators / hackers were doing as a hobby, nowadays cyber criminality is more organized with the means and goal to make money.
+While early malware creators / hackers were hacking as a hobby, nowadays cyber criminality is more organized with the means and the goal to make money.